Dummies and thumb sucking

 Key messages:

-- Frequent use of a dummy, thumb-sucking or bottles beyond 12 months can cause a gap in the top front teeth, where the teeth move to make space for the dummy/thumb.
-This is called an open bite.
+- Frequent use of a dummy, thumb-sucking, or bottles beyond 12 months old can cause a gap in the top front teeth.
+As a result, the teeth move to make space for the dummy/thumb.
+This is called an open bite

 -